 - Gospić is the birthplace of the famous Nikola Tesla.

-Best Places to Visit in Croatia: Krapina
+Top Places to Go in Croatia: Krapina

 What to Do

-- The best time to visit Krapina is in the fall when the skies are clear, and the trees turn golden-brown.
+- The best time to visit Krapina is in the fall when the skies are clear and the trees turn golden-brown.
 The Zagorje hills and the chapels on the hilltops are the most beautiful to watch and photograph in the fall months.

-- Visit the impressive cultural and historical monuments, including the Krapina neanderthal Museum, Franciscan Monastery and the Church of Our Lady of Jerusalem at Trški Vrh, which is the most famous church in Krapina and one of the most beautiful baroque churches in this part of Croatia (18th century).
+- Visit the impressive cultural and historical monuments, including the Krapina neanderthal Museum, Franciscan Monastery, and the Church of Our Lady of Jerusalem at Trški Vrh, which is the most famous church in Krapina and one of the most beautiful baroque churches in this part of Croatia (18th century).

 - Visit the Town Gallery, the Majcan House, exhibiting works of many Croatian painters and contemporary Croatian art.

-- Some fun events to consider when visiting Krapina include the Carnival in Krapina, the Theatre Festival and the Kajkavian Culture Week.
+- Some fun events to consider when visiting Krapina include the Carnival in Krapina, the Theatre Festival, and the Kajkavian Culture Week.

 Where to Stay in Krapina